IshraqAhmedJamaluddin/langchain-chatbot/README.md

 OPENAI_API_KEY=[YOUR KEY HERE]
 ```

+to make an environment use `python -m venv env`, then if you're on mac or linux use `source env/bin/activate` or on windows use the command corresponding to your terminal type.

+to install required packages run `pip install -r requirements.txt`

 to run just type `python main.py` this uses summary memory which is slow

 to run the sliding window buffer version which is faster but only keeps track of the past 3 interactions type `python _using_buffer_window.py`